parasvcb/exons_project_2021/bin/readme.md

+v: 27.09.22

+Two new programs has been added, prep.bash (which takes into account making preparations and standardizing directory structure)
+    improvements needed:
+    A) taking stockpiling for the current genome and the tax-ids, on broader level , it should ask for the modes, NCBI/ENSEMBL and the list of tax-Ids instead of working for the one,
+    B) every set should be given the separate directories, with record stamp of the date on the parent folder.
+    C) all prelim file structure should not be created here but in the python program, as storing those addresses again will have the complications.
+    D) use it to keep record of scripts used to derived data, PFAM, I-tasser (PSIPRED), PDB sift file, cross reference files, alphafold databases, colabold DB's

+object builder
+the most recent file is the object_builder_latest.py
+changes:
+    structure information is made optional, the current DB isn't harboring any of those releases. the nomenclature file has been changes (IR event nomenclature are recorded in middle for start of IR event from former exon but not from the last one [yes it was for last one])
+    F event cases has been improved and I think in future releases I will remove the usage of the redefine F cases module Extensive documentation has been done for the many inside modules but still a detailed chart out is pending after some releases, the structure and cath information modules should be discarded.

+STATUS:
+F CASES DONE, IR EVENT CASE IMPROVED, EVENTS ARE BIT LIGHT ON COMPUTATION, DISORDER IS BEING MEASURED.

+PENDING
+FOREVER IMPROVEMENTS
+Documentation of every module there and here is a must, ENSEMBL ready build

+checkup of the latest to build colabfold files

 # Data generation
 By and large the whole dataset and process was written mainly in python's 2.7 version, i would be constantly updating and revisiting such that this process can be made resuable
+(the biggest hurdle is pickling objects)

 # The figures and data
 ###### This panel overall will talk about the the components of the figure, which modules were mused form which file and othe overall layout of the system